oslabs-beta/Protract/README.md

 In your file explorer, extract the zip file and replace the directory’s app folder with the one contained in the zip file.

 ## <h1>Contributions</h1>
 We welcome contributions from the community.
-If you are interested in contributing to this project, please refer to our [Contributing Guidelines](https://github.com/oslabs-beta/Protract/blob/readme/contributing.md) for more information.
+If you are interested in contributing to this project, please refer to our <a href="./contributing.md">Contributing Guidelines</a> for more information.

 ## <h1>Contributors</h1>